-- We presented a simple spectral method to separate the variations recorded by isotope records into a local ("noise") and a common (i.e. spatially coherent) "signal" component.
-We applied this method to firn cores from the East Antarctic Dronning Maud Land (DML) and the West Antarctic Ice Sheet (WAIS) to estimate, for the first time, the isotopic signal-to-noise ratio (SNR) as a function of timescale.
+We presented a simple spectral method to separate the variations recorded by isotope records into a local (noise) and a common (i.e. spatially coherent) signal component.
+We applied this method to firn cores from the East Antarctic Dronning Maud Land (DML) and the West Antarctic Ice Sheet (WAIS) to estimate, for the first time, the isotopic signal-tonoise ratio (SNR) as a function of timescale.
 This is of fundamental interest for interpreting isotope records obtained from individual ice cores, since it provides an upper limit on the SNR of the temperature signal recorded by the cores.
-For DML, the SNR at the interannual timescale is very low, but it steadily increases with timescale reaching values above 0.5 for multidecadal and slower variations.
-Therefore, only on these timescales isotope changes from individual cores should be interpreted in terms of regional climate variations.
+For DML, the SNR at the interannual timescale is very low, but it steadily increases with timescale reaching values above 0.5 for multi-decadal and slower variations.
+Therefore, only on these timescales should isotope changes from individual cores be interpreted in terms of regional climate variations.
 For WAIS, the results are counterintuitive.
 On interannual to decadal timescales, the estimated SNR is higher than 0.5, which would support the regional climate interpretation of the isotope records.
-For longer timescales, however, the estimated SNR decreases, suggesting that local variations start to dominate the recorded isotope variability. - 30 Our method further allows the estimation of the power spectra of the coherent isotope signal.
+For longer timescales, however, the estimated SNR decreases, suggesting that local variations start to dominate the recorded isotope variability.

+Our method further allows the estimation of the power spectra of the coherent isotope signal.
 For DML, the spectra of single cores largely resemble white noise.
 In contrast, the derived signal spectrum shows increasing variability towards longer timescales.
 Such an increase is also observed in instrumental temperature records and other climate proxies.
-The marked difference between the raw interpretation of single cores as it is usually done and the signal spectra derived from the core array demonstrates the relevance of the signal and noise separation.
-The interpretation of the WAIS isotope signal is more challenging, since the signal shows a close-to-constant spectral power even after applying our method.
+The marked difference between the raw interpretation of single cores - as it is usually done - and the signal spectra derived from the core array demonstrates the relevance of the signal and noise separation.
+The interpretation of the WAIS isotope signal is more challenging, since the signal shows a close-toconstant spectral power even after applying our method.
 We speculate that this might be due to atmospheric circulation variations that create a local imprint at the different firn-core sites.
-This might prevent a coherent recording of the large-scale atmospheric temperature field.
-To test this hypothesis, we suggest to analyse firn-core

-5 arrays as a function of the average separation distance between the individual core sites within each array.
-This could allow us to investigate whether the stable-isotope data record a stronger coherent signal on a regional scale (e.g., $\sim 1-10$ km) than on the larger scales analysed here.
+This might prevent a coherent recording of the largescale atmospheric temperature field.
+To test this hypothesis, we suggest to analyse firn-core arrays as a function of the average separation distance between the individual core sites within each array.
+This could allow us to investigate whether the stable-isotope data record a stronger coherent signal on a regional scale (e.g. $\sim 1-10$ km) than on the larger scales analysed here.
 A similar approach in DML would also help to better constrain the spatial correlation scales of the precipitation intermittency.

-We conclude that the pronounced differences seen between East and West Antarctica could thus be related to the differences in the topographic settings and the different marine influence (Noone and Simmonds, 2004; WAIS Divide Project Members, 10 2013).
-Attempts to reconstruct the temperature variability in these regions based on firn and ice cores should thus not only aim at averaging as many records as possible, but also consider the spatial coherence of the circulation and precipitation patterns in order to establish an optimal strategy for averaging, or obtaining new, firn-core isotope records.
-Additionally, extending our temperature variability in Antarctica.
-15
+We conclude that the pronounced differences seen between East and West Antarctica could thus be related to the differences in the topographic settings and the different marine influences (Noone and Simmonds, 2004; WAIS Divide Project Members, 2013).
+Attempts to reconstruct the temperature variability in these regions based on firn and ice cores should thus not only aim to average as many records as possible, but also consider the spatial coherence of the circulation and precipitation patterns in order to establish an optimal strategy for averaging or obtaining new firn-core isotope records.
+Additionally, extending our analyses to data derived from non-isotope-based temperature proxies could give further insights into the true spectral shape of temperature variability in Antarctica.